CIDR ranges in AWS and Azure

 Network +2

-is the network address plus two.
-Remember that an IP is just a 32 bit integer despite how we like to present it as dotted decimal.
-If the subnet is 192.168.0.0/24 then the network address is 192.168.0.0 andnetwork +2
+simply means "network address plus two."
+Remember that an IP address is just a 32-bit integer, though we usually write it in dotted decimal.
+For example, in a 192.168.0.0/24 subnet, the network address is 192.168.0.0 andnetwork +2

 is 192.168.0.2.
-If the subnet is 192.168.0.128/25 then the network address is 192.168.0.128 andnetwork +2
+In a 192.168.0.128/25 subnet, the network address is 192.168.0.128, makingnetwork +2

-would be 192.168.0.130.
+192.168.0.130.

-AWS reserved IPs network +2
+AWS's handling of reserved IPs at network +2

 and network +3